Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_2/flask/README.md

 ## Installation

-We recommend you to get familiar with python code to access raspberry pie camera before moving ahead.
+We recommend you to get familiar with python code to access raspberry pi camera before moving ahead.

 ### STEP 1: Download host.zip file manually or run this command:
 ```bash